 - Cream together butter and sugar.(My grandmother used to do this by hand according to Aunt Shirley.)

-- Add eggs; blend in vanilla.
+- Add eggs; blend in vanilla and applesauce.

 - In a separate bowl, combine flour, cinnamon, cloves, salt and baking powder.